cjlangan/lemonadestandsearch/README.md

     - [x] Check if the video is already there before adding
     - [x] Went with polling approach, much simpler
 - [x] Fix order selector submitting on previous input
-- [ ] Change background to image and change font
-- [ ] Get colour palette from logo
+- [x] Get colour palette from logo

 ## Production TODO: